intel/gstreamer-media-SDK/README.md

 ---------
 GST-MFX uses the Meson and Ninja build tools for building and installation.
 You can install the latest meson and ninja packages using the pip installer program generally bundled with recent Python 3 installer packages.
-In Linux for example, you can easily setup both meson and ninja in your system via the following command:
+This can be done via the following command (sudo privileges may be required on Linux systems):

-	sudo python3 /usr/bin/pip install meson ninja
+	pip3 install --upgrade meson ninja

+On Windows, you will need to setup pkg-config and add to PATH.
+You can get pkg-config from here (https://sourceforge.net/projects/pkgconfiglite/files/).
-On Windows, open VS x64 native tools command prompt, and add gstreamer pkgconfig path to PKG_CONFIG_PATH if not already done:
+Then open VS x64 native tools command prompt, and add gstreamer pkgconfig path to PKG_CONFIG_PATH if not already done:

 	set PKG_CONFIG_PATH=%GSTREAMER_1_0_ROOT_X86_64%lib\pkgconfig